 11. Road book (supplied at registration on waterproof paper).
 There is a copy on the website which you can download for familiarisation purposes.
 The road book is a written description of the route, turn by turn.

 12. Compass (you must know how to orientate a map using a compass and take a simple bearing to provide direction).
 Knowing how to take a bearing or orientate a map gives you the simple security of being able to work out whether you are heading in the right direction.

 13. Bring a solid cup.
 The use of disposable cups grew to an unacceptable level and for that reason there will be no disposable cups at checkpoints for either soup, hot or cold drinks.
 Competitors must carry a SOLID plastic/metal mug.

 IF YOUR ‘SOLID CUP’ COLLAPSES IN ANY WAY, THEN IT’S NOT A SOLID CUP.
 It doesn’t matter whether it got through kit check in previous years, bring a solid cup that doesn’t collapse.

 For cold drinks, you can use the same solid cup or use your drinks bottle / soft flask.

 14. To further reduce plastic cutlery, we’ll provide you with a ‘FOON’ at registration.
 If you don’t know what a ‘FOON’ is, it’s similar to a ‘SPORK’ whilst bypassing name trademarking issues.

 If you have any genuine questions about kit, give us a call at The Endurance Store on 01257 251217.
-Don’t try to discuss the pros, cons, weight or aerodynamic benefits of cups or foons… we’ll simply hang up.
+Don’t try to discuss the pros, cons, weight or aerodynamic benefits of cups or foons… we’ll simply hang up and block your number.